 The first thing she did was ask us: ‘please can Ruby be sterilised’ – she feels there are too many unwanted dogs and they are being neglected and hurt.
 Of course, we did so asap!

 Ruby was very happy and her new family loved her and cared for her.
-Unfortunately, she started doing something that is not tolerated in the squatter camp: chasing people’s chickens and eating the eggs.
-She also barked and snapped at people entering the property (i.e. doing her job).
-While her new family understood this, other people did not.
-Dogs that do this are often hurt badly or even killed.
+Unfortunately, she started doing something that is not tolerated in the informal settlement: chasing people’s chickens and eating the eggs.
+Chickens and the eggs they lay are an important source of both food and income, and dogs that interfere with this often meet a sudden end.

 The family lives on 2 people’s pension and the bit of househelp work that Albertina can get and they cannot afford to pay people off when their chickens are eaten.
 Someone also threatened to kill Ruby after she ripped a hole in their trousers while trying to protect the property.